syedfusionaix/fxdesk-agent/README.md

 An AI-powered, multi-agent assistant built in **Microsoft Copilot Studio** that gives an entire enterprise a single conversational front door for service management.
-Employees describe what they need in plain language; fxDesk routes each request to the right specialist agent and handles it across multiple backend systems — **ServiceNow and Pega**.
+Employees describe what they need in plain language; fxDesk routes each request to the right specialist agent and handles it across multiple backend systems — **ServiceNow, Pega, and Microsoft Dataverse**.

 Built for the **Microsoft Agent Academy Hackathon (Operative track)**.